PopicLab/insilicoSV/README.md

-# insilicoSV: a framework for structural variant simulation
+# insilicoSV (WIP): a framework for structural variant simulation

 ## Overview